-What the vote for Brexit means for public procurement in the UK
+Brexit Briefing update (Jan 2018): What the vote for Brexit means for public procurement in the UK.

 The UK remains a part of the European Union and its legislative framework until such time as it formally leaves.

-The timescale allowed to negotiate a departure under Article 50 of the Treaty on the Foundation of the European Union is 2 years.
-Given the legislative complexity of a departure and the terms to be negotiated it is thought unlikely that departure will be agreed with much greater rapidity.
+The Brexit timescale allowed for negotiating a departure under Article 50 of the Treaty on the Foundation of the European Union is 2 years.
+By Autumn 2018 however arrangements need to be finalised to allow these agreements to be passed respectively through each of the parliaments of all current EU Treaty signatory countries.
+Given the legislative complexity of the departure, the difficulty in reaching agreement on trade terms and the lack of any clear vision as to the outputs being sought by the UK Government it is thought unlikely that departure will be agreed with much greater rapidity, if at all.

-The departure time scale commences when the UK invokes Article 50, and at the date of writing the UK has not done so.
-There are numerous practical and political considerations, and a range of factors are being reported including.
+The departure time scale commenced when the UK invoked Article 50.
+There are numerous practical, economic and political considerations, and a range of factors that have and will emerge further.

 The UK has already transposed and adopted the Public Contract Directives (2014/24/EU and 2014/25/EU), into the Public Contracts Regulations 2015 (England, Wales & N. Ireland) and The Public Contracts (Scotland) Regulations 2015.
 Accordingly these regulations which fully align with all other EU member states will continue to apply until such time as the UK or the EU repeals them.
 There appears to be no appetite for their early repeal in the UK, and furthermore it’s considered there will likely be insufficient civil service time available for the UK to countenance their repeal, in all events for a number of years.